 You may find and buy the herb infused oils for culinary purposes at high-end grocery stores but they can be pricey.
 Furthermore, it is often processed and may have been sitting on the shelf for some time.

 Why not make your own?
 If you are often left with more fresh herbs than you need, use them.
 Waste not.

 There are few things to take into consideration when making herb oil.

 Fresh or dried herbs can be used to make infused oil.

-Using good quality dried herbs produce a stronger flavoured oil.
+Using good quality dried herbs produce stronger flavored oil.
 They also have a longer shelf life that can be kept up to one month.

-Infused oil made with fresh herbs have a purer flavour and give the oil a lively colour.
+Infused oil made with fresh herbs have a purer flavor and give the oil a lively color.
 It is important that the fresh herbs are washed and dried thoroughly before the infusing process.
 Traces of water or moisture will cause bacteria to grow, contributing to the spoilage.
 It is best (on the safe side) to consume the fresh herb infused oil within a week.

-With some knowledge on the herbs health benefits, it helps which to choose.
+With some knowledge of the herbs health benefits, it helps which to choose.